AsalaamuAlaikum wa Rahmatullah,

 “…if anyone killed a person not in retaliation of murder, or (and) to spread mischief in the land – it would be as if he killed all mankind, and if anyone saved a life, it would be as if he saved the life of all mankind.
 And indeed, there came to them Our Messengers with clear proofs, evidences, and signs, even then after that many of them continued to exceed the limits (e.g. by doing oppression unjustly and exceeding beyond the limits set by Allah by committing the major sins) in the land!”

 As Muslims, it is clear to us that our Lord has forbidden the unjust killing of any individual, and the grave punishments that are implicated for such acts have been commented on at length.
-There is absolutely no justification for the crimes committed in Manchester, nor do we count these individuals to be from the true Muslim community who hold onto the correct creed of Ahlus Sunnah wal Jama’a and the path of the Salaf.
+There is absolutely no justification for the crimes committed in our capital, nor do we count these individuals to be from the true Muslim community who hold onto the correct creed of Ahlus Sunnah wal Jama’a and the path of the Salaf.

 Our beloved Messenger (may peace and blessings be upon him) was a defender of people, within and outside of the Muslim community, and never transgressed the laws set by our Creator – he left this beautiful example for the whole of humanity to benefit from.

 Islam is a religion of peace, tolerance and moderation.
 Individuals who wish to bring harm to others regardless of their religion do not represent the true spirit of Islam or Muslims.
 Our religion is balanced in every aspect of life and it does not condone any form of extremism or indiscrimination.